nathanlc/dont-be-strangers/README.md

 (This is just an excuse to learn zig.)

 ## TODO
-- Add notifications / reminders.
+- Add timestamps to logs.
+- Do a 0.1.0 release.
+- Refresh token when need be.
 - Test the removeExpired methods.
 App should be initiated with a "time machine" so that these can be easily tested.
-- Refresh token when need be.
 - Make web app so it can be a "mobile" app.
 - Define "authenticated" endpoints (to share authentication logic), middleware?.
 - Tracy figure out callstack empty.
 No symbols, related to dsymutil macos issue?